Use cases

 • More maintenance needed for complex flows

-Gorgias: Best if you want a helpdesk built for Shopify and DTC
+5. Gorgias: best if you want a helpdesk built for Shopify and DTC

 That said, Gorgias relies primarily on rule-based automations and macros for complex tickets, though its AI can handle many routine queries.
-It’s ideal if you want to give your agents better tools and a centralised workflow, but it’s not designed for full end-to-end automation.
+It is ideal if you want to give your agents better tools and a centralised workflow, but it is not designed for full end-to-end automation.

 Pros